 6. Fees will be modulated to deliver funding to support additional collection and upgrading of the recycling infrastructure.

-7. As part of full net cost payments, producers of commonly littered packaging, such as fast food packaging and single-use cups, will be made responsible for its management costs.
+7. As part of total net cost payments, producers of commonly littered packaging, such as fast food packaging and single-use cups, will be responsible for its management costs.

-This is still to be confirmed by the UK Government (DEFRA), so the details surrounding the methodology and processes are not yet known.
+The methodology is still to be confirmed by the UK Government (DEFRA), so the details surrounding the processes are not yet known.
 However, we anticipate the following factors will be included:

 1. The type of material you are placing on the market.